OffByNone/Omniscience/README.md

 	--From addon-debugger console run
 		loader.modules['resource://gre/modules/commonjs/sdk/simple-storage.js'].exports.storage

-Better workflow for working on the tab
+Better work flow for working on the tab

 	Using cfx -or even JPM- isn't the best workflow as having to restart the browser to test a change takes awhile - the JPM is far slower than CFX and the JPM post isn't much if any faster than a cfx run.
 	In order to get around this when I have been working on the tab I have been loading it via a local file server as just a normal html file.